cheekEprogrammer/next-mods-turborepo/apps/web/docs/functions/supabase.md

 :::warning

-Running a repair will overwrite the main files so make any backups if needed.
+Running a repair can overwrite the main files so make any backups before repairing.

 :::